US gasoline prices rise again on talk of banning Russian oil

 “The folks who are every day building the wealth of this nation could use a break,” he said.

-Associated Press writers Julie Walker in Brooklyn, New York, and Chris Rugaber in Washington contributed.
+Associated Press writers Julie Walker in Brooklyn, New York, Chris Rugaber and Lisa Mascaro in Washington, and Amy Taxin in Huntington Beach, California, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.